Motorized Brigade "Cremona": Infantry Division "Cremona"

-Upon entry into the III Army Corps in Milan on 1 July 1957 the division ceded the 52nd Field Artillery Regiment and the 1st Light Anti-air Artillery Regiment to the corps.
-Soon afterwards the 17th Field Artillery Regiment was merged into the 7th Field Artillery Regiment, which received M114 155mm howitzers for its four artillery groups.
+Upon entry into the III Army Corps in Milan on 1 July 1957 the division ceded the 52nd Anti-tank Field Artillery Regiment and the 1st Light Anti-aircraft Artillery Regiment to the corps.
+Soon afterwards the 17th Field Artillery Regiment was merged into the 7th Field Artillery Regiment, which received M114 155 mm howitzers for its four artillery groups.
 At the same time the 1st Armoured Cavalry Regiment "Nizza Cavalleria" was reduced to I Reconnaissance Group "Nizza Cavalleria".
-In 1969 the 22nd Infantry Regiment was reorganized as an armored infantry regiment consisting of the XIV Tank Battalion with M47 Patton tanks and the VI Bersaglieri Battalion with M113 armored personnel carriers.
+In 1969 the 22nd Infantry Regiment "Cremona" was reorganized as an armored infantry regiment consisting of the XIV Tank Battalion with M47 Patton tanks and the VI Bersaglieri Battalion with M113 armored personnel carriers.

 By 1974 the division had been fully motorized and consisted of: